 Related Post: 25 Awesome Science Fair Ideas For Kids

-Here’s what you’ll need: a 16 oz. or 1 liter bottle (we used a 2-liter and it used WAY too much oil), vegetable oil (or whatever kind you have), water, a funnel, food coloring, and Alka-Seltzer tablets.
+- a 16 oz. or 1 liter bottle (we used a 2-liter and it used WAY too much oil)

 *Alka-Seltzer tablets are considered medicine and contain aspirin.
 Do not let your child handle this medication.*

-2. Fill the remaining half with water.
-Have your children watch as the water separates and slowly sinks to the bottom (because it is heavier than the oil).
+STEP 2.
+Fill the remaining half of the bottle with water.
+Have your children watch as the water separates and slowly sinks to the bottom (because the water is heavier).

-5. Drop a fourth of the piece of Alka-Seltzer into the top of the bottle and watch what happens!
+STEP 5.
+Drop one of the pieces of Alka-Seltzer into the top of the bottle and watch what happens!